edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/authentication.md

     2. Click **API Clients**.

 2. Click on the desired API client.
-3. Copy the API client's ID by clicking the ID appears directly to the right of its name.
+3. Copy the API client's ID by clicking the ID that appears directly to the right of its name.
-4. Copy the API client's secret by finding the **Secrets** section and then clicking a value that appears under the **Value** column.
+4. Copy the API client's secret by finding the **Secrets** section and then clicking the secret listed under the **Value** column.

 **To create an additional secret**
 1. Navigate to the **API Clients** page.